Discover Dominican Republic : The world's leading cigar producer

 The Dominican cigar today

-Long made in Cuba, Davidoff cigars have been made exclusively in the Dominican Republic since 1989.
+Long produced in Cuba, Davidoff cigars have been made exclusively in the Dominican Republic since 1989.
 The recent lifting of the US embargo on Cuba has had little short-term impact on the Dominican Republic's dominant position.
 Indeed, it will take time for Cuba's neighbor to increase and diversify its offer, improve its logistics system and activate an extensive lobbying network in order to regain market share.
 Today, the city of Santiago is home to dozens of cigar factories.
 Light and aromatic, Dominican cigars are less full-bodied than their Cuban counterparts, and benefit from flawless, consistent quality.
 Three major international groups are present on the island: Altadis in La Romana, Arturo Fuente and Oettinger-Davidoff in Santiago.

 Dominican cigars can be purchased in numerous stores and tasted in bars, clubs, cigar cellars and factories, such as Tabacallera - Fabrica de Tabaco in Santo Domingo, Bayahibe Fine Cigars in Dominicus or Mundo Puro in Las Terrenas.
 For a more in-depth look at the manufacturing process, visit the La Aurora cigar factory or the Centro Cultural Eduardo Leon Jimenes in Santiago.